I’ve been creating successful marketing messages for over 30 years.

-Most of my work can be distilled into two types of message
+My work can be grouped into two types

 1. Explaining how something works, such as a scientific, management or financial process.
 This might be used in a product marketing campaign, training manual or explainer video.

-2. Demonstrating the benefits of a product or service and how it will make a significant difference to the client.
-This type of message is sales-driven and often uses a combination of tangible and psychological benefits.
+2. Explaining product or service benefits and the difference they’ll make to the client.
+This type of message is sales-driven and often uses a combination of tangible and in tangible benefits.

 Tangible benefits would include: saving money, receiving cash-backs and discounts.
-Psychological benefits involve emotions and how people feel, such as when buying a new suite or car and going on holiday.
+Intangible benefits involve emotions and how people feel, such as when buying a new suite or car and going on holiday.

-In the early days most of my assignments assignment were product sales and corporate capability brochures, direct mail brochures and sales letters.
+In the early days my projects were printed publications such as product sales brochures, corporate capability brochures, direct mail brochures and sales letters.

 Now, the media is online marketing.
 This includes writing and designing websites, email marketing campaigns and screencast videos.

-While people’s behaviours change as technology evolves and new delivery systems are created, the key messages are essentially the same.
+While people’s behaviours change with new technology, their messages are essentially the same.
 Most websites are saying much the same thing as the brochures they replaced.

-So getting your message right is the key driver behind all my work.
+Getting your message right for your audience is the key driver behind all design work.

 Working with you